 Marion Hedgepeth The Handsome Bandit

 This account is drawn from DEPRAVED: The Shocking True Story of America's First Serial Killer by Harold Schechter (originally published in 1994), which you need to read for the complete story of this moral degenerate (nowadays sociopath) as well as for the astounding 'Holmes Curse' detailed in the Epilogue.
 You also want to see H.H.
 Holmes America's First Serial Killer (2004), a documentary film by John Borowski including commentary by Dr. Schechter.
 Devil in the White City by Erik Larson (2003), another book about H.H.
-Holmes is now under development as a film also thus titled to be directed by Martin Scorsese and starring Leonardo DiCaprio as this demon spawn.
-I'm there!
+Holmes was under development as a film, also thus titled, to be directed by Martin Scorsese and starring Leonardo DiCaprio as the demon spawn.
+After years of delay, it was reported in 2019 that the project would be produced by Paramount Pictures and released as a TV series on the streaming service Hulu.